algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-cases.md

 1. Check if a "SportShield 5" Bluetooth device is available
 2. Submit the value 0x1 in the "Unlock field"
 3. Try to submit the value 0x1 in the "Deep Sleep Mode" field.
-The value should instantly reswitch to 0x0
+The value should instantly switch to 0x0
 4. Submit the value 0x0 in the "Unlock field"
 5. Try to submit the value 0x1 in the "Deep Sleep Mode" field.